CMDM-Lab/rsdb_publication/README.md

 1. `git@github.com:CMDM-Lab/rsdb_publication.git` or [directly download](https://github.com/CMDM-Lab/rsdb_publication/archive/refs/heads/main.zip)
 2. Unzip the archive file if directly downloading the file.
 3. Open terminal and run `docker build . -t rsdb-publication-image` to build the docker image.
-4. Run `docker run -p 7777:80 rsdb-publication-image` to start web server
+4. Run `docker run -p 7777:80 rsdb-publication-image` to start a web server
 3. Open http://localhost:7777/CMTC.html to see the network
 4. Open the CMTC.html or 130.json in the src folder with a text editor to see the source code and the network file.